-Located in the Heritage Park neighborhood of North Minneapolis, Summit Academy OIC is the only community-based vocational training and job placement program in North Minneapolis.
+Located in the Heritage Park neighborhood of North Minneapolis, Summit Academy OIC is an accredited, nonprofit Career and Technical Education (CTE) Institute located in North Minneapolis.

 In 1996, two established training and job placement programs joined forces: the Twin Cities Opportunities Industrialization Center and Two or More.
 The merger created Summit Academy OIC, a vocational training center focused on giving low-income adults access to skills for the jobs of today and tomorrow.
 Embracing a comprehensive community focus, we located ourselves in the heart of North Minneapolis, where we remain today.

 We exist to assist individuals in developing their ability to earn and to become contributing citizens in their community.

 We support the development of self-sufficiency in every person, regardless of background, economic status, or level of ability.
 We strengthen the community by preparing individuals to assume their roles as workers, parents, and citizens.

 Learn more about Summit Academy OIC’s philosophy, strategy, mission, vision, and values.

 Summit Academy OIC is an accredited institution by the Council on Occupational Education.